 Stranger: Do you think it’ll ever come back in style?

-Sounds like something that would happen on the playground or in high school, right?
+It sounds like something happening on the playground or high school, right?

 No, this happens among adults, and adult bullying is on the rise.

 Stacey Colino, a writer for U.S. News & World Report, said:

 In an online survey of more than 2,000 adults across the U.S., conducted on behalf of the American Osteopathic Association in October, 31 percent of respondents said they’ve been bullied as adults, and 43 percent believe that bullying behavior has become more accepted in the past year (para.
 1).

 And as people become more intense during times of crisis, these numbers will only go up.